Search

 FAQs about Skincare for Sensitive Skin

 Do you find yourself looking at skincare products and thinking to yourself, “Can I use this?
 Can I use that?”
 If you have sensitive skin, being nervous about a breakout or irritation is totally valid.
 Sometimes it feels safer to totally avoid even the most reliable actives.
 Even though actives are ingredients medically proven to work for a specific skin concern, people with sensitive skin may be told not to use them.
-But, sensitive skin types should be included in having effective skincare that works as well too!
+But, sensitive skin types should be able to have effective skincare too!

 Of course, the best option is always to see your dermatologist so you can get recommendations or a consultation tailored to your skin, but these are general tips for using common actives on sensitive skin.